Rubanlycan/WebChat/Readme.md

 then go to the downloaded project folder path

-change directory cd ./webchat_client for client ad cd ./webchat_server for server side run Yarn or npm  install for server  andclient seperately
+change directory cd ./webchat_client for client ad cd ./webchat_server for server side run Yarn or npm  install for server  and client seperately

+after installing all packages

 split terminal for ./webchat_client  and ./webchat_server